prigno/crypto-market-monitor/README.md

 This project is a desktop application built with **JavaFX** and **Spring** that allows users to monitor the performance of major cryptocurrencies using real-time market data.
 The application provides dynamic visualizations across different time intervals and implements a custom **web caching strategy** to reduce redundant API calls and improve performance.

 ## Documentation
-A detailed project report (in Italian) is available in the `docs/` folder.
+A detailed project report (in English and Italian) is available in the `docs/` folder.

 ## Features
 - Real-time cryptocurrency data retrieval through external APIs